Dylan-Duault/classcroute-puppeteer/readme.md

 I used a library name Puppeteer to control a headless browser.

 ## Disable security measure
-You have to set CAN_BUY to true in order to let the script order to food.
+You have to set CAN_BUY to true in order to let the script order food.